paul-tian/paul-tian.github.io/_posts/note/2021-02-21-gnome dock.md

 Lei Mao (https://leimao.github.io/blog/Ubuntu-Dock-Disappear/) provided a good way to solve it.
 It's not permanent, but it works.

-"
+>The workaround is to reboot the Gnome shell by following the protocols presented below.

-The workaround is to reboot the Gnome shell by following the protocols presented below.
+>
-1. Press ALT + F2.
+>1.
+Press ALT + F2.
-2. In the pop-up terminal, type 'r' and press Enter.
+>2.
+In the pop-up terminal, type 'r' and press Enter.
-The Gnome shell will restart.
+>

-"
+>The Gnome shell will restart.

 These steps will restart the gnome shell, and there's no need to reboot any more.

 [homepage](/)